 He lay on his back for a span of time he could not measure; breathing, watching and listening.
 He was reminded of the summers in New Jersey when his mother would send him out in the morning and not expect to see him until dark.
 He would spend hours climbing trees, playing at indians with sticks for bows and arrows and paddling in the creek.

 That first day in the forest James felt as though he had crossed a bridge.
-From a spell of his life that was quickly receding into memory and now ceased to have any importance, where he now stood every other direction led to the unknown.
+From a spell of his life that was quickly receding into memory and now ceased to have any importance.
+Where he now stood every other direction led to the unknown.
 Yet it mattered little, life in the mountainous forest provided a feast for the senses that kept him rooted to the present moment.
-Rather than the cold, salty days at sea, the woods brought him gifts of velvet moss, frilled lichen, rotting leaves, tough bark, birds that darted and swooped, squirrels that leapt and scurried.
+Rather than the cold, salty days at sea, the woods brought him gifts of velvet moss, frilled lichen, rotting leaves, rough bark, birds that darted and swooped, squirrels that leapt and scurried.